fooock/bitcoind-ansible/README.md

 are installing the version `23.0`, if you want to invoke the `bitcoin-cli` binary, you will need to use `/usr/local/bitcoin-core-23.0/bin/bitcoin-cli`.
 Note this is the case for the rest of binaries from Bitcoin.

+Usually, you don't need the absolute binary path since this role creates a symbolic link to `/home/<user>/.bitcoin`.
+Using absolute routes is only useful when doing updates to the binary and a rollback is required or to using a specific binary version to execute an operation.

 ### Requirements

 This role requires a user with `sudo` permissions to work properly.